 There are four (4) service line accreditations available within Orthopedics.
 Each service line can be either achieved on its own, or as a combination of 3 or more in order to achieve the Center of Excellence Certification.
 They are:

 While the accreditation survey process is consistent across specialties, which helps consistency and efficiency, each certification has its own set of requirements, which are freely available for download from DNV’s website.
 The orthopedic certification was created based on the recommendations and guidelines put forward by AAOS.
 Patient-reported outcomes are a factor in measuring quality for these certifications, and CODE Technology can help ensure hospitals meet this important measure.

 There are several other hospital accreditation organizations recognized by CMS (the full list can be viewed here).
 Although The Joint Commission accounts for 88% of hospital accreditations, DNV’s accreditation serves as an efficient and cost-effective alternative.
-They boast one of the most robust accreditation systems for Orthopedics in the country, and are one of only a few that operate internationally.
-Their mission statement centers around enabling a broader culture change that continually improves performance and patient care, while being efficient enough in practice to enable providers to stay with their patients rather than checking a box.
+They boast one of the most robust accreditation systems for Orthopedics in the country and are one of only a few that operate internationally.
+Its mission statement centers around enabling a broader culture change that continually improves performance and patient care, while being efficient enough in practice to enable providers to stay with their patients rather than checking a box.

 Need more help with your PRO related questions?
 CODE can help!
 Schedule a call with a CODE expert today to get you on your way to better harnessing your patient reported outcomes.